 The Faith Alliance for Revitalization (FAR) is a multi-faith, multi-agency, and multi-stakeholder collaborative partnership working to rebuild and revitalize the City of Shamokin and the surrounding communities.

-FAR usually meets at 5 pm every first Monday of the month at Antioch Place.
-Our next meeting is on Monday, August 3rd, 2020.
+FAR usually meets at 5 pm every first Monday of the month; during the present pandemic, we are hosting our meetings on Zoom.
+Our next meeting is on Monday, November 2nd, 2020.

 Our Collaborative Partners: